We will foster public engagement of climate change by connecting science and journalism.

-Having spoken with 50+ scientists and journalists, we have identified the opportunities to connect these two communities through digital innovation.
-Everyone is excited about the new storytelling formats and technology, including immersive videos, data visualisation and social media-friendly contents.
-Yet, there are a number of issues for journalists when it comes to reporting about climate change.
-It requires time, expertise, and other investments that put a hurdle for the media to cover the topic accurately in an innovative way.
-Scientists are also challenged in breaking the jargon barrier to be able to communicate their scientific findings to the general public.
+There are many challenges for journalists when it comes to reporting about climate change.
+It requires time, expertise, and other investments that puts a hurdle for the media to cover the topic accurately in an innovative and engaging way.
+Scientists are also challenged in breaking the jargon barrier to communicate their scientific findings to the general public.

 The importance of Science-Media interface in the 21st century